MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RequestData.md

 1. **responseCode** : string

     Result of a request execution.
-Http status code for http requests.
+HTTP status code for HTTP requests.

     Max length: 1024